 Earlier we mentioned that you may want to include a contact CTA with a form in your homepage header.
 This can be really powerful in increasing conversions, because it minimizes the steps someone needs to take to get in touch with you—no searching for contact information, no redirecting to a contact page, the form is just right there in the header.
 Magic.

-Check out this video about how to build a block-based homepage in Mai Theme 2.0 for more insight.
+Check out the below video about how to build a block-based homepage in Mai Theme 2.0 for more insight.
 While this video is not specifically about adding a contact form, Mike overviews cover blocks and group blocks in the beginning.
 You’ll want to add your form block (whether you are using WP Forms or something else) within this area.
 You can even set your form to overlap like he is showing here.